 Clients come in all shapes and sizes.
 While there are those who are a pleasure to work with, there are others who will severely test your patience.
 When the situation becomes too much to bear, it would be advisable to say goodbye and move on.
-Here are four signs you need to let a client go:

 1. They don't show you respect

 Your relationship with your client should be characterized by mutual respect.
 Under no circumstances should you allow a client to disrespect you, no matter how much they are paying you.
 You can detect disrespect when a client acts in any of the following ways:

 - Constantly fails to return your emails or calls